defano/digital-design/docs/install-instructions.md

 #### 4. Fire it up

-As noted in the installation wizard, you must source a shell script (to configure environmental variables and whatnot) prior to running ISE WebPack.
+As noted in the installation wizard, you must source a shell script (to configure your path, environmental variables and whatnot) prior to running ISE WebPack.

 For Ubuntu users this should be as simple as: